KateKapranova/onlineJudge/README.md

 Multiple submissions correspond to a single task.

 #### Submission
 Submission instance is a solution to a particular weekly task submitted by a student.
-A submission should be executable py-file and it is graded by the judge system.
+A submission should be an executable py-file and it is graded by the judge system.
 Each submission is associated with a particular student, a particular task and and a grade.
-Each submission should be checked against submission deadline and file extension.
+Each submission should be checked against the submission deadline and file extension.